appslevine/gasp-server/README.md

 The app is a hypothetical Yelp-like restaurant recommendation application.
 It has users, restaurants, and reviews that users post to restaurants.

+It contains enough common building blocks (JAX-RS, Guice, JPA, and Jackson) to make it look like a standard Java web application (war that talks to database).
+It is also small enough to serve as an example.

 # Endpoints
 ## Restaurants